daizutabi/hydraflow/docs/part1-applications/execution.md

 This will:

-1. Set up an MLflow experiment with the same name as the Hydra job name (using `mlflow.set_experiment`).
+1. Set up the MLflow tracking URI (if provided in the decorator) and an MLflow experiment with the same name as the Hydra job name.
 If the experiment doesn't exist, it will be created automatically
 2. Create a new MLflow run or reuse an existing one based on the configuration
 3. Save the Hydra configuration as an MLflow artifact
 4. Execute your function decorated with `@hydraflow.main`